 Housing on the campus:

-for guest doctors, who are already accepted for a fellowship
+for guest doctors who are already accepted for a fellowship

-With respect to clothing, clothes will be given to you when you come here.
+Clothes will be given to you when you come here.
 Generally speaking there are white shirts, white pants and white coats with your name on them.
 To have them washed they are placed up on station 17 in a bag which is marked.
 They come back near the Poliklinik.
 It can take up from a week to 10 days to get the clothing back, the shirts take a little bit longer.
 They are marked with a number, and therefore they will show up with the other doctor's clothing.

 What to see in Hannover

 There are large number of activities available in Hannover.